cissa-unimelb/info/role-descriptions.md

 ### President & Vice President
+As President or Vice President, you are responsible for leading the club and ensuring each member of the committee feels empowered to achieve what they want to in their roles.

+Both of these roles encourage proactivity and leading by example.
+They should also inspire the committee by highlighting the amazing things they achieve throughout the year!

-The Vice President shares these responsibilities, but often is more of a supportive role to the President.
+The Vice President shares these responsibilities with the President, but they often play a supporting role.
 They must have a good grasp on all aspects of CISSA, and be willing and able to step up when things get busy!

-As both President and Vice President, you are responsible for ensuring the committee feels empowered to achieve what they want to in their roles.
-Both of these roles encourage proactivity, leading by example, and inspiring the committee by highlighting the amazing things they achieve throughout the year!

-You should have been part of CISSA's committee or one of its sub-committees in the past to run for these roles.
+You must have been part of CISSA's committee or one of its sub-committees in the past to run for either of these roles.

 **Key Responsibilities**